Strings, Part I#

 int y = 3;

-Think what the csharp response is to each of these then write one predicted response at a time, then test it, and put the right answer beside your answer if you were wrong:
+Think what each expression prints.
+Write one predicted response at a time, then test it, and put the right answer beside your answer if you were wrong:

 x + "??" + y;